anh1231/project/index.md

 ---

 ### **4. What other techniques would you be interested in using in your project?**
-Mixture of Experts (MoE), Finetuning vs Distilling a model, Retrieval Augmented Generation (RAG), Inference Time Scaling techniques, these are all techniques that I would like to reasearch more about to see if it is possible to implement within quarter 2.
+Mixture of Experts (MoE), Finetuning vs Distilling a model, Retrieval Augmented Generation (RAG), Inference Time Scaling techniques, these are all techniques that I would like to research more about to see if it is possible to implement within quarter 2.
 ---

 *Created for DSC 180A - Methodology Assignment 4 (Fall 2025).*